Public-sector pension providers

-Keva handles the majority of the public-sector pension provision implementation
+Keva handles the majority of public sector pensions

-Keva handles municipal employees’ pension provision and its financing.
-In 2013, Keva insured nearly 521,000 persons in the municipal sector and handled the payment of pensions to approximately 367,000 pensioners.
-Keva handles the pension provision of the employees of its member entities.
-The member entities include all Finnish cities, municipalities and municipal federations, as well as the majority of municipal associations and limited companies.
-At the end of 2013, the member entities numbered 948.
+Keva handles municipal pensions and their financing.
+In 2017, Keva insured nearly 515,000 persons in the municipal sector and paid out pensions to 398,000 pensioners.
+Keva handles the pensions of the employees of its member corporations.
+They include all Finnish cities, municipals and municipal federations, as well as the majority of municipal associations and limited companies.
+At the end of 2014, the member entities numbered 950.

 The regional government of Åland, the Orthodox Church and the Bank of Finland

-The pension office of the Department of Finances of the regional government of Åland handles the earnings-related pension issues of the employees of the regional government of Åland.
-The employees of the regional government are governed by their own pension regulation, the benefits of which are similar to those under the State Employees Pensions Act.
+The pension office of the Department of Finances of the regional government of Åland handles the earnings-related pensions of the employees of the regional government of Åland.
+Employees who were hired before 1 January 2008 have their own pension rules, which pensions resemble public sector pensions.
+Employees who have been hired after 1 January 2008 are insured under the Employees Pensions Act (TyEL).